akoregan/vcf-vep-annotation-pipeline/README.md

 ### Data Inspection

 Prior to annotation, **compare_samples.sh** inspects the descriptive statistics comparing the similarity of the two samples in the VCF input file, printing the results to the terminal interface.
 The high concordance between the two samples across most variant fields suggests they originate from a common source but were processed under different standards.
+Note that  **compare_samples.sh** is hard-coded for the daa structure in **input_vcf_data.vcf**.

 ### Annotation Pipeline

 The **run_annotation.sh** script first splits multiallelic variants into distinct lines to preserve each of their downstream annotations.
 As a preprocessing step, the pipeline strips the FORMAT/DPR field, which has a header inconsistency in the input VCF that prevents `bcftools` normalization from executing this split.
 Then, the script runs:

 1. The VEP Docker container using a mounted GRCh37 cache to access VEP annotations.
-2. The `bcftools` command line suite to extract relevant data fields.
+2. The `bcftools` command line suite to extract relevant read and VEP data fields.
 3. A Python script *write_variant_csv.py* to reformat and save the final output to a CSV.

-Note that while **compare_samples.sh** is hard-coded to inspect this particular VCF, **run_annotation.sh** can run across different inputs with any number of samples.
+The **run_annotation.sh** script has been refactored to process VCF inputs with any number of samples.

 #### Pipeline Execution: [0] Installing Dependencies and Ensembl VEP Docker Image